 Finally, proper cool-downs and mobility work are essential to a successful athlete.
 No matter if you are lifting heavy weights, sculpting an enviable physique, or trying to beat your time on the track, your future performance and health will depend on your joint and ligament health.
 So don’t skip your mobility and flexibility drills after every training session.

-There are many ways your fitness routine could be holding you back without you even noticing.
+There are many ways your fitness routine could hold you back without you even noticing.
 Fortunately, you can use this checklist to upgrade your training and diet regime and take your workout to a whole new level.